thenasko/hmness/README.md

 (TODO: Write a brief note on setting up a testing/development environment.)

-See (our TODO list)[TODO.md] for tasks we would like to accomplish.
+See [our TODO list](TODO.md) for tasks we would like to accomplish.